Time for family

 Step 2: Give notice to your employer

-- 30-day notice: If you know you will need to use Paid Leave for an upcoming medical procedure, to have a child, to adopt a baby, or any other qualifying life event, you need to let your employer know at least 30 calendar days before taking leave.
+- 30-day notice: If you know you will need to use Paid Leave, you need to let your employer know at least 30 calendar days before starting your leave, unless giving early notice is not possible for you.

-- 24-hour emergency notice: In an emergency, you must tell your employer (this does not have to be in writing) that you need to use Paid Leave within 24 hours.
-Then, give written notice to your employer within 3 days after starting leave.
+- 24-hour emergency notice: In an emergency, you must tell your employer (this does not have to be in writing) that you need to use Paid Leave within 24 hours of starting your leave.
+Then, give your employer written notice within 3 days of starting your leave.

 - You can take up to 12 weeks paid leave in a 52-week period (starting from the day your leave begins).
 You can take a week or a single day off at a time.